NetLogo/Time-Extension/README.md

 *ts-create column-name-list*

 Reports a new, empty LogoTimeSeries.
 The number of data columns and their names are defined by the number and values of *column-name-list* parameter, which must be a list of strings.
 The first column, which contains dates or times, is created automatically.
+The words “ALL” and “LOGOTIME” (in any combination of lower- or upper-case) cannot be used as column names because they have special meanings in the ts-get and ts-get-range primitives.

     let turtle-move-times (ts-create ["turtle-show" "new-xcor" "new-ycor"])